We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Always compare prices with other stores

 When you compare prices with other stores, look at the per-unit cost, so you know you’re comparing apples to apples.
 As you are making your shopping list, check prices on Amazon.
 If you’re a Prime member, it’s possible to find better deals on Amazon for things like paper towels and razors.
-Also, keep your grocery store recipes so you can compare prices for non-perishable food items.
+Also, keep your grocery store receipts so you can compare prices for non-perishable food items.
 Some items make more sense to buy at the grocery store.
 Identify those items and keep track of them.

 Verdict: Is Costco Worth It?